migueldeicaza/MonoTouch.Dialog/README.txt

 		public string passwd;

     On/off switches
-	Use a bool value to store an on/off setting.
+	Use a bool value to store an on/off setting, by default you will get an On/off switch, but you can change this behavior to just show a checkbox instead by using the [Checkbox] attribute:

+	Examples:

+		bool OnOffSwitch;

+		[Checkbox]
+		bool ReadyToRun;

     Float values
 	Using a float in your source will provide a slider on the